pgaras/interview_test/README.md

 ## What would you do next?
 Additional features that would be considered are the following:

-    * additional constraint checks
+* constraint checks (see below)
 * unit and functional tests
 * messaging queue that can do a lot of stuff, like notifying users who are concurrently logged in on data changes, or using it in tandem with Django's caching to update data only when changes have been detected, thereby reducing database hits.
 * creation of NPM or Bower manifest.json for deployment to dispel the need of committing third-party static js/css assets
 * api endpoints for integrating with scheduling software applications for start and end of active dates
 * other useful features that require API integrations such as build status, online avalability checks, and package update notices

 ## What parts didn't you implement?
 Constraint checks on dates: